gitHu6-newb/FoldingAtAltitude/README.md

 az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v3 --priority Spot --max-price 0.31 --storage-sku StandardSSD_LRS
 ```
 "AzureFolding" is the name of the VM, which you also can change. (the above command will take about 2 minutes to process) <br>
-"max-price" sets a limit just in case demand causes a huge spike in pricing, and if passed, will preempt the VM (otherwise you'd be out of credits in days).  **Make sure you check credits at least once, 4 days before your 30-day expiration date to make sure you don't go over the limit.**
+"max-price" sets a limit just in case demand causes a huge spike in pricing, and if passed, will preempt the VM (otherwise you'd be out of credits in days).  **Make sure you check credits at least once, 2 weeks in to make sure you don't go over the limit.** You should have between another 7 - 11 days available based on rates between $0.31-0.37

-hmm... some people from France have started reporting they cannot create Spot VMs... it'll take me some time to figure this out...
+hmm... some people from France have started reporting they cannot create Spot VMs... it'll take me some time to figure this out... if ever.
+If you've had Azure success or failure since January 2021, are you inside or outside the US?
+I'd like to hear about it on either the [foldingforum](https://foldingforum.org/viewtopic.php?f=16&t=36004) or reddit's [r/folding](https://www.reddit.com/r/Folding/)